ScarletBlues/Jeanne/README.md

 # Jeanne
 This code is the rewrite of Jeanne d'Arc, it is not completed yet and many things are wrong.
+Note that this code is currently not running on the actualy bot yet because of that!
+I expect to finish the rewrite by the end of next week which is February 6th

 Jeanne is created with Eris a NodeJS library https://github.com/abalabahaha/eris Jeanne has her own website at https://jeannedarc.xyz